-I am an Existential Coach (MA), Positive Psychologist (MA), Coach Trainer & Supervisor, Mediator (conflict resolution) and the former Programme Leader of the MSc Coaching Psychology at the University of East London (2015-2018).
+I am an Existential Coach (MA), Positive Psychologist (MSc), Coach Trainer & Supervisor, Mediator (conflict resolution) and the former Programme Leader of the MSc Coaching Psychology at the University of East London (2015-2018).
 I work with coaches, leaders and anybody who considers themselves to be in a “position of great responsibility” to help them gain clarity, make choices, build resilience and navigate their life.
-I believe in balance, understanding, helping people think (more deeply and effectively) and develop the courage to fully live across the whole spectrum of human experience.
-I believe that the key to sustainable happiness lies in not just accepting, not-avoiding or managing, but in embracing the inevitable struggles and challenges that life continuously throws as us.
-Since 2008 I’ve specialized in happiness, optimal human functioning and all things wellbeing (MSc Applied Positive Psychology) as well as the depths and complexities of the human condition and how they show up for people, particularly in the coaching room (MA Existential Coaching).
-Since 2010 I’ve been working with a variety of clients from small business owners, employees in the tech industry in San Francisco and New York (via GoalSpriing) to leaders in transition, clients seeking to increase their levels of happiness and wellbeing (PosPsych) and anybody considering themselves to be in a “position of great responsibility” (existential).
-I’ve written, published and spoken on a variety of topics related to positive psychology, coaching, coach-therapy integration and existentialism at conferences around the world.
-My first book, An Introduction to Existential Coaching, will be published by Routledge in early 2019.
+I believe in balance, value a strong sense of awareness (self & others), I love to make people think more deeply and I’m passionate about helping my clients develop the courage to live and lead across the full spectrum of the human experience, from the organisational to the personal.
+Since 2008 I’ve been exploring happiness, optimal human functioning and all things wellbeing (MSc Applied Positive Psychology) as well as the depths and complexities of the human condition and how they show up for people, particularly in the coaching room (MA Existential Coaching).
+I’m a facilitator and course consultant for the Colorado-based School of Positive Transformation (host of the internationally renowned Positive Psychology Practitioner Certificate) and I’m part of th teaching faculty at The School of Life.
+I present at conferences internationally and my book, An Introduction to Existential Coaching: How Philosophy can Help Your Clients Live and Work with Greater Awareness, Courage and Ownership, was published by Routledge, the world’s leading academic publisher.

 Who Am I?